Reasons Why Articles Are Moderated (& How to Fix Them)

 So that Hubbers may continue to earn from ads on their work, HubPages does not allow the sale or promotion of gambling, alcohol, tobacco, or drugs.

-If your Hub meets one of the following descriptions, it needs to be amended before it can be published again.
+If your article meets one of the following descriptions, it needs to be amended before it can be published again.

-- Gambling content: Hubs that promote or link to sites that offer or promote gambling for money are not allowed.
+- Gambling content: Articles that promote or link to sites that offer or promote gambling for money are not allowed.
 Discussions of gambling rules, strategies, or events are generally acceptable.
-If you are unsure if your gambling-related Hub is ok, please contact us for clarification before publishing your Hub.

 - Links to sites that contain any of the above: Any links to the above topics is prohibited on HubPages